Tropical adic spaces I: The continuous spectrum of a topological semiring: Introduction

-As our primary example of topological semirings, we consider semirings of convergent power series at a point.
-Here we allow coefficients in a sub-semifield $\base\neq\B$ of the tropical semifield $\T$ and exponents in a monoid $\Mon$ with a mild cancellativity property.
-While the set of all power series is not necessarily a semiring, the set $\Cnvg{P}$ of power series which converge at $P\in\ContBaseInt{\base}\base[\Mon]$ is.
-We endow $\Cnvg{P}$ with a topology by specifying a metric.
-This semiring can be viewed as a completion of $\base[\Mon]$ at $P$.
+The results on the continuous spectrum in Section~\ref{subsec:HahnEmbeddings} also allow us to describe specializations of points in a simple way.
+Unlike in the theory of adic spaces, where specializations in $\Cont R$ have to be understood by decomposing them into a horizontal specialization and a vertical specialization, we are able to give a simple characterization of specializations in $\Cont A$ as inclusions of prime congruences; see Proposition~\ref{prop:SpecializationsInCont}.

-Since we are motivated by tropical geometry, we will mostly work with $\base$-algebras, where $\base$ is a sub-semifield of $\T$.
-In future work, we will relax this hypothesis to consider semiring analogues of Tate rings in the sense of \cite[Section 6.2]{Wed12}.
+Our primary focus is on understanding the continuous spectra of topological semirings of convergent power series.
+In these series we allow coefficients in our sub-semifield $\base\neq\B$ of $\T$ and exponents in a toric monoid $\Mon$.
+While the set of all power series is not necessarily a semiring, the set $\Cnvg{P}$ of power series which converge at $P\in\ContBaseInt{\base}\base[\Mon]$ is. {We equip $\Cnvg{P}$ with a metric and show that $\Cnvg{P}$ is a topological semiring with the topology coming from the metric. }

-The main result of the paper characterizes the the continuous spectrum of the semiring of convergent power series (at a point) and relates it to the continuous spectrum of a polynomial semiring.
+The next main result of the paper characterizes the continuous spectrum of the semiring of convergent power series (at a point) and relates it to the continuous spectrum of a {generalized polynomial} semiring.

 \begin{theorem}[Theorem~\ref{thm:crown}] Let $P \in\ContIntBase{\base}{\base[\Mon]}$ and let $\iota: \base[\Mon] \rightarrow \Cnvg{P}$ be the inclusion map.
 The induced map $\iota^*:\Cont(\Cnvg{P}) \rightarrow \SpecBase{\base}{\base[\Mon]}$ is a bijection onto the set of those prime congruences $P'\in\SpecBase{\base}{\base[\Mon]}$ for which there exists a nonzero $c \in \base$ such that for any term $m \in \base[\Mon]$, $c|m|_P \geq |m|_{P'}$. \end{theorem}